tatsu-lab/alpaca_eval/README.md

 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)](https://github.com/tatsu-lab/alpaca_farm/blob/main/DATA_LICENSE)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)

-Evaluation of instruction-following models (GPT4, ChatGPT) typically requires human interactions.
+Evaluation of instruction-following models (e.g., GPT4, ChatGPT) typically requires human interactions.
 This is time-consuming, expensive, and hard to replicate.
 AlpacaEval in an LLM-based automatic evaluation that is fast, cheap, and replicable.
 AlpacaEval provides the following:

 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans.
-We evaluate a model M by measuring the fraction of time an oracle LLM (e.g. Claude or GPT 4) prefers the outputs from that model M over a reference.
-Our automatic evaluators enable caching and randomization by default, and allow for advance features such as batching or having a pool of annotators.
+We evaluate a model by measuring the fraction of times an oracle LLM (e.g. Claude or GPT 4) prefers the outputs from that model over a fixed reference model.
+Our automatic evaluators enable caching and randomization by default, and allow for advanced features such as batching or pooling different annotators.
 - [**Leaderboard**](#models): a leaderboard of common models on the AlpacaEval evaluation set.
 - [**Toolkit for building automatic evaluators**](#analysis): a toolkit for building and analyzing automatic evaluators (quality, price, speed, statistical power, etc).
-- [**Human evaluation data**](#data-release): 20K human annotations of preferences between a given and reference model on the [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm/tree/main) evaluation set.
-2.5K of which are cross-annotations (4 humans annotating the same 650 examples).
+- [**Human evaluation data**](#data-release): 20K human preferences between a given and reference model on the [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm/tree/main) evaluation set.
+2.5K of these are cross-annotations (4 humans annotating the same 650 examples).
 - [**AlpacaEval dataset**](#data-release): a simplification of
   the [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm/tree/main) evaluation set, where "instructions" and " inputs" are merged